 5. Computer & Other Devices

 Apart from your car and major appliances, your home computer is likely one of the most expensive things you own.
 According to CostHelper, a desktop computer can cost anywhere from $300 to $3,500, not counting the monitor.
-Laptops cost about the same, and a new smartphone sold for full price typically costs at least $300.
+Laptops cost about the same, and a new smartphone costs an average of $580.

 After spending this much money on a device, it makes sense to do all you can to protect it.
 By maintaining your computer, you can prolong its life and optimize its performance so that it’s less frustrating to use.
 You’ll also protect it from viruses and malware, which can not only damage your device but also compromise your sensitive personal data, putting you at risk for identity theft.